 In 2008, NUHS opened a DC program in St. Petersburg, Florida, and asked Dr. Stiefel to lead the new campus.
-As Dean of the College of Professional Studies for the Florida site, Stiefel was responsible for the successful expansion of the new program, overseeing the addition of several facilities, and building a superior roster of faculty.
+As dean of the College of Professional Studies for the Florida site, he was responsible for the successful expansion of the new program, overseeing the addition of several facilities, and building a superior roster of faculty.
 Once again, his talent as a creative problem-solver came into play, as he negotiated National's contribution to and place within the University Partnership Center of St. Petersburg College, where the campus resided.

-While serving as Dean of the Florida site, he completed an EdD in higher educational leadership from Argosy University.
+While serving as dean of the Florida site, he completed an EdD in higher educational leadership from Argosy University.
 For his dissertation, he created an analytical database for assessing applicants to DC programs and predicting their future academic success.